mmcmanus1/HashBlotto.jl/docs/src/algorithm.md

     3. Once the best street is selected, record the street seen in a dictionary that keeps track of the number of times we have seen a street

     4. Continue to repeat the algorithm until you reach a dead end or run out of time.
+Once a car has either reached a dead end or runt out of time a new car will start again if there is another google street view car available.

 ### Value